 Buyers come to me asking for old tradelines specifically.
 “I want the oldest card you have” is something I hear a lot, and the logic is right — the older the tradeline, the bigger the lift on the age component of your score.
 But how that age actually shows up on your report depends entirely on which issuer the card is from, and that part catches a lot of buyers off-guard.
-Seasoned tradelines are worth understanding before you buy.
+Seasoned tradelines are worth understanding before you hand over any money, because two cards that look identical on paper can do very different things to your report.

 What “seasoned” actually means

-A tradeline is seasoned when it’s been open long enough to carry meaningful age value.
-Most brokers — including the ones I’ve listed with — require cards to be at least two years old before they’ll put them on the market.
-In practice, the more interesting cards are usually in the five-to-fifteen-year range, because that’s where the account-age benefit really starts to move the needle.
+A seasoned tradeline is a credit card that’s been open long enough to carry real age value — long enough that adding it to someone’s report meaningfully raises their account age.
+Most brokers, including the ones I’ve listed with, require cards to be at least two years old before they’ll put them on the market.
+In practice the interesting cards are usually in the five-to-fifteen-year range, because that’s where the age benefit really starts to move the needle.
+Length of credit history makes up about 15% of a FICO score, so an old card isn’t a small factor — it’s one of the five things the model actually weighs.

-When you’re added as an authorized user on a seasoned card, your credit report picks up the card’s original open date and the credit limit.
-That original open date then folds into your average account age — raising it, in most cases, which is exactly what you’re paying for.
-It’s a straightforward mechanism, with one major exception.
+When you’re added as an authorized user on a seasoned card, your report picks up the card’s original open date and its credit limit.
+That original open date folds into your average account age and, in most cases, pulls it up — which is exactly what you’re paying for.
+It’s a straightforward mechanism.
+There’s just one major exception, and it’s the one buyers get burned on most.

 The Amex exception — and why it matters

 American Express changed how it reports authorized users around 2015.
-Before that, Amex AUs reported with the card’s original open date — same as every other major issuer.
-After the change, Amex started reporting AUs with the date they were added, not the date the card was originally opened.
+Before that, Amex AUs reported with the card’s original open date, same as every other major issuer.
+After the change, Amex started reporting authorized users with the date they were added — not the date the card was originally opened.
+That one change quietly gutted the value of every Amex tradeline on the market.

-What that means in practice: if you’re added as an AU on a 15-year-old Amex card today, what appears on your credit report is effectively a one-day-old account.
+What it means in practice: if you’re added as an AU on a 15-year-old Amex card today, what lands on your credit report is effectively a one-day-old account.
 The limit transfers fine.
-The age benefit is gone.
+The age benefit — the entire reason you wanted a seasoned card — is gone.
+So a prestigious-looking Amex is often the worst possible pick for someone shopping specifically for account age.

-I found this out in an embarrassing way — I had a long-standing Amex card I was recommending through a broker, and a buyer came back wondering why their average account age hadn’t budged.
-Turned out the card was showing its AU-add date instead of its open date.
+I found this out in an embarrassing way.
+I had a long-standing Amex I was recommending through a broker, and a buyer came back wondering why their average account age hadn’t budged.
+Turned out the card was reporting its AU-add date instead of its open date.
 A refund conversation followed.
 (Not my favorite kind of lesson, but a thorough one.)
-I flag Amex cards explicitly now whenever this comes up.
+I flag Amex cards explicitly now whenever the topic comes up, and I’d rather lose a sale than let someone pay seasoned-card prices for one-day-old age.

-What the age transfer actually looks like for other issuers
+What the age transfer looks like for other issuers

 For non-Amex issuers — Chase, Capital One, Bank of America, Barclays, US Bank — the authorized user gets the card’s original open date.
 A 10-year Chase card shows up as a 10-year-old account on your report.
-That’s what you’re buying when you’re shopping for seasoned tradelines.
+That’s the real thing you’re buying when you shop for seasoned tradelines, and it’s why the issuer’s reporting behavior matters more than its logo.

-Limit matters alongside age.
-A $30,000, 10-year card lowers your utilization ratio and adds account age at the same time — that’s the combination that moves scores most.
-An old card with a $500 limit is less useful; the utilization lever barely moves and the age benefit is real but small in context.
-When I’m looking at cards to list, I think about both numbers together, not just one.
+Limit matters right alongside age.
+A $30,000, 10-year card lowers your revolving utilization and adds account age at the same time — that combination is what moves scores most.
+An old card with a $500 limit is far less useful: the utilization lever barely budges, and while the age is real, it’s small in context.
+When I’m deciding which of my cards to list, I look at both numbers together, never just one.
+(A buyer once asked me for my “oldest” card and was surprised I steered them toward a newer one with a much higher limit — for their situation, the utilization drop was worth more than the extra couple years of age.)

 Where to find them

 Most people find seasoned tradelines through brokers — companies that list cardholders’ AU slots and handle the transaction.
 I’ve listed with Boost Credit 101, Tradeline Supply Company, Improve My Credit Fitness, and Coast Tradelines at various points.
-Brokers do vet the cards and manage the payment process, but they keep the majority of what the buyer pays — the cardholder receives roughly 30 cents on the dollar.
-That’s why I also sell directly through this site: buyers pay less, I keep more, and nothing changes about the product.
+Brokers do vet the cards and manage payment, but they keep the majority of what the buyer pays — the cardholder receives roughly 30 cents on the dollar.
+That’s why I also sell directly through this site: buyers pay less, I keep more, and nothing about the actual product changes.

-When you’re evaluating any tradeline — broker or direct — the two numbers that matter are the credit limit and the original open date.
-The issuer name is irrelevant once the data hits your report.
-A $25,000, 8-year Chase card and a $25,000, 8-year Capital One card are functionally identical from a scoring standpoint.
-Don’t pay a premium for a brand name.
+When you’re evaluating any tradeline, broker or direct, the two numbers that matter are the credit limit and the original open date.
+The issuer name is irrelevant once the data hits your report — a $25,000, 8-year Chase card and a $25,000, 8-year Capital One card are functionally identical from a scoring standpoint.
+Don’t pay a premium for a brand name, and don’t pay seasoned-card money for an Amex.

 If you’re in the market, here’s what I have available.
-Each listing shows the limit and age — the two numbers you actually need to evaluate whether it’ll help.
+Each listing shows the limit and the age — the two numbers you actually need to decide whether it’ll help.

 Things that I use, like, and am affiliated with: